Cherry Limeade

 The “Flop Monster”

-Structure: Tall, lanky, needs support
+Structure: Tall, lanky, Haze stretch, needs support

 Best For: Extraction, resin production, exotic hunters